telerik/xaml-docs/controls/radgridview/managing-data/how-to/edit-item-outside-gridview.md

 ---
-title: Edit an item outside RadGridView
+title: Reapply data operations when property changes
-page_title: Edit an item outside RadGridView
+page_title: Reapply data operations when property changes
-description: Get started with Telerik's {{ site.framework_name }} DataGrid and learn about the few simple steps you should follow in order to edit an item outside the grid.
+description: Get started with Telerik's {{ site.framework_name }} DataGrid and learn how to reapply the filtering, sorting and grouping when a property of the data item is changed.
 slug: edit-item-outside-gridview
 tags: edit,an,item,outside,radgridview
 published: True